Navigating Job Loss with Career Counseling

 Acceptance and Commitment Therapy (ACT) can offer a new outlook on coping with job loss.

+Additionally, Acceptance and Commitment Therapy (ACT) can offer a new outlook on coping with job loss.
 In ACT therapy, grief is seen as a normal human feeling and, in order to heal, you need to acknowledge the existence of these feelings and accept them.
 Instead of trying to control your situation, you will simply come to accept it.
 This can look like recognizing your discomfort and hurt and feeling your feelings with zero judgment attached.

 In ACT counseling, you will learn how to maintain a relationship to your values and goals while experiencing your grief.
 Even in the face of loss, your ACT therapist will recommend that you set goals that are in alignment with your values.
 When you are experiencing loss, it can be easy to act out of accordance with your true values and beliefs.
 By remaining aligned with your sense of meaning, you will add purpose back into your daily life, aiding in the job loss you are experiencing.